m-voit/concepts-of-programming-languages/README.md

 ## Setup and requirements

-- Install Node.js version 12 or newer.
+- Install Node.js 12 or newer.
 Older versions may work, but were not tested.

 ## Usage